 One of the most frequently asked questions about vacationing in the Smokies is “How can I save money on my trip?”
-While there are plenty of obvious ways to save on your stay, including taking advantage of coupons, traveling during the off season and visiting attractions where kids get in free, there is one idea that often gets overlooked… camping!
+While there are plenty of obvious ways to save on your stay, including taking advantage of coupons, traveling during the off season and visiting attractions where kids get in free, there is one idea that often gets overlooked… Pigeon Forge campgrounds!
 Wondering how this helps you save?
 Check out all the ways you’ll be able to penny pinch on a Pigeon Forge camping trip.

 Cheaper Lodging Option